Last Updated: March 07, 2025

 If you do carry a balance, explore methods to pay off the principal faster like lower-rate balance transfer cards or fixed-payment personal loans.
 Limit credit card interest erosion of your hard-earned money by staying debt-free whenever possible.

 If you’ve found yourself in extreme credit card debt and can’t make the minimum payments.
 Pacific Debt, Inc. can help you.
-To be eligible for the Pacific Debt settlement program, you must have more than $10,000 in unsecured debt, such as credit card debt or personal loans, and it takes roughly 2 to 4 years to complete.
+To be eligible for the Pacific Debt debt settlement program, you must have more than $10,000 in unsecured debt, such as credit card debt or personal loans, and it takes roughly 2 to 4 years to complete.

 Once you complete our debt relief program, your financial situation should be improved, except for your FICO score.
 However, your FICO would most likely have a negative impact regardless because you’d only other option would be bankruptcy, unless of course you can get approved for a loan, but that would only be a temporary fix.
 You can obtain your free annual credit report once per year.